This post may contain affiliate links.

 Ingredients for Slow Cooker Chocolate Orange Pudding laid on a counter top.

-• Butter – Salted or unsalted is fine
+• Butter – Unsalted is best

 • Self-raising flour